andy24boyking/andy24boyking.github.com/README.md

 Here is my blog powered by Jekyll and GitHub Pages
 ## Jekyll-Bootstrap

-Thanks for the Jekyll-Bootstrap framework, I've learned a lot from it and almost rewrite the whole JB framework to build my own framework and blog.
+Thanks for the Jekyll-Bootstrap framework, I've learned a lot from it and almost rewrite the whole JB framework to build my own framework AH and blog.

 ## License